aws-samples/aws-big-data-blog/aws-blog-campanile/readme.md

 ### Sandbox

-While shared libraries and conf files are a perfect use case for [bootstrap actions](http://docs.aws.amazon.com/ElasticMapReduce/latest/ManagementGuide/emr-plan-bootstrap.html), during development it's much easier to pass updated functions for each step.
-To support this functionality, each mapper/reducer will add the _sandbox_ to the *PATH*, before loading shared libraries and boto.config.
+While shared libraries and configuration files are a perfect use case for [bootstrap actions](http://docs.aws.amazon.com/ElasticMapReduce/latest/ManagementGuide/emr-plan-bootstrap.html), during development it can be much easier to update functions on each invocation.
+Streaming steps use the -files option, to load files from S3/HDFS into the sandbox environment.
+In the mapper code, you see the _sandbox_ is added to *PATH*, and the local directory is configuration file search paths.

     ## Support for Streaming sandbox env
     sys.path.append(os.environ.get('PWD'))